Tax Map Technician

 Responsible for GIS coordination within the Supervisor of Assessments Office.

 Assists with compiling and explanation of information regarding drainage districts as needed.
+Provides data to the County Clerk for drainage changes due to splits/combinations.

 Responsible for all record/number changes relating to annexations.